Sodium erythorbate

 EFSA and JECFA reviewed erythorbic acid and sodium erythorbate as food additives and found low acute toxicity, no genotoxicity concern, no carcinogenicity concern, and exposure estimates below EFSA’s ADI.
 The cancer-related uncertainty is limited: one older high-dose rat study reported promotion of bladder lesions after prior exposure to a bladder carcinogen, while a separate rat bioassay found no carcinogenicity.
 EFSA still noted boundaries, including limitations in older studies, missing reproductive and chronic toxicity studies, and a possible issue for people with iron-overload disorders because erythorbate can increase iron absorption.
 A 2026 cohort study reported associations between sodium erythorbate intake and cancer incidence, but observational evidence cannot cleanly separate the additive from cured-meat and broader processed-food patterns.

-No safety review endpoints are listed for this ingredient yet.
+No additional safety information is available for this ingredient yet.

 State Policies

-0 linked policies
+0 state policies

-No current state policy is listed for this ingredient in the policy tracker.
+No current state policy is listed for this ingredient.

 Federal Policies

-0 linked policies
+0 federal policies

-No direct federal policy is linked to this ingredient right now.
+No current federal policy is listed for this ingredient.

 Sources